unangelenelcielo/dotfiles/README.md

 * mate-notification-daemon

 To-Do:
-- [ ] Scripts to auto install dependencies based on diffenrent distros
+- [*] Scripts to auto install dependencies based on diffenrent distros
 - [ ] More color schemes and scripts to change them, currently only nord is available
 - [ ] Script to change font, currently iosevka is configured

-Debian stable dependencies:
-* fish kitty ranger bat diodon pasystray pavucontrol playerctl picom xscreensaver xscreensaver-data-extra xscreensaver-gl-extra rofi polybar i3-gaps arandr lxrandr lxappearance zathura feh nitrogen htop
-* A patched Nerd Font
+Review and run first install_offline.sh and then install_online.sh

 Some credits:
 * [github.com/polybar/polybar-scripts](github.com/polybar/polybar-scripts)